Scalr/terraform-scalr-migrate-tfc/README.md

-# Overview
+# TFC to Scalr Migration Overview

 This script will migrate the following objects from TFC to Scalr in bulk:
-- Workspace migration with all attributes
+- Workspaces with all attributes
   - VCS settings and trigger patterns
   - Terraform version
   - Execution mode (remote/local)
   - Working directory
   - Auto-apply settings
   - Remote state sharing
-  - Variable values (including sensitive ones when available)
+  - Variable values (including sensitive variables when available)
   - Workspace dependencies
 - State file migration
   - Preserves state history